 My parents aren’t digital natives.
 But when the pandemic hit, they too had to learn to navigate life online.
 At a fundamental level, this meant they needed digital identities with which to access the services they had long received in person: healthcare, banking, even picking up the newspaper on the way to the train.
 I found myself explaining the concept of access and realising, even as an identity vendor, how easy it is to take the login box for granted.

-is utterly pervasive in our daily lives.
-Research on shows 83% of applications today require some form of authentication to verify users’ identity and control their access to digital resources.
+Identity and access management (IAM) is utterly pervasive in our daily lives.
+Research on The State of Application Assembly shows 83% of applications today require some form of authentication to verify users’ identity and control their access to digital resources.
 Whether you’re ordering a gym hoodie for your teenager, messaging a colleague at work, subscribing to a news outlet, or tuning into your favourite streaming service – all of which I’ve done this week – it’s likely you’re logging in.

 In most cases, we do this autopilot, barely registering as we enter our credentials unless there is a problem.
 Login should be simple for my parents, but that limited understanding of IAM is ill-suited for the business world where access must span many applications, comply with data privacy laws, thwart hackers, and generate revenue.
 In light of Cybersecurity Awareness Month, I wanted to share a few thoughts on why the login box is just the tip of the iceberg, and how to make access work securely and profitably for your business.

 IAM can save on compliance and security costs